Gaze3P: Gaze-Based Prediction of User-Perceived Privacy

 Current gaze-based user identification methods often rely on specially designed visual stimuli or induced artificial gaze patterns.
 Prior works \cite{djeki2024reimagining, abdrabou2024eyeseeidentity} have investigated the feasibility of distinguishing individuals based on their natural gaze behaviour while freely viewing images and suggested that viewing different images, such as a personal vacation photo, elicits distinct emotional responses, which are reflected in gaze patterns and are unique to each individual.
 We extend this idea to privacy-aware gaze behaviour, proposing that individuals exhibit unique gaze patterns not only in response to personal relevance but also when assessing perceived privacy.
 Privacy perception is inherently subjective, shaped by personal experiences, cultural influences, and cognitive biases.
 By analysing how users visually explore and evaluate images with different privacy implications, we need to demonstrate in this task that privacy perception itself can serve as an implicit user identifier \cite{d2023using}.

-\bpara{UPP applications} User-specific insights can, for example, be used for privacy nudges \cite{ioannou2021privacy} (to encourage users to make privacy-conscious decisions according to their expertise or profiles, commonly used in social media platforms to prevent oversharing, e.g. Facebook’s contextual privacy warnings \cite{meta_sensitive_content_2024} and Chrome browser-based security warnings \cite{google_safebrowsing}), adaptive two-factor-authentication (2FA) \cite{djeki2024reimagining} (which requires extra authentication only in suspicious situations), privacy labels and transparency notices (to help users understand and control their privacy choices according to their profiles, e.g. Apple’s App Store privacy labels \cite{apple_privacy_labels}), and cohort-based recommendations (for group-based personalization, e.g. Google’s Federated Learning of Cohorts (FLoC) \cite{google_floc_whitepaper} for ad targeting).
+\bpara{UPP applications} User-specific insights can, for example, be used for privacy nudges \cite{ioannou2021privacy} (to encourage users to make privacy-conscious decisions according to their expertise or profiles, commonly used in social media platforms to prevent oversharing, e.g. Facebook’s contextual privacy warnings \cite{meta_sensitive_content_2024} and Chrome browser-based security warnings \cite{google_safebrowsing}), privacy labels and transparency notices (to help users understand and control their privacy choices according to their profiles, e.g. Apple’s App Store privacy labels \cite{apple_privacy_labels}), and cohort-based recommendations (for group-based personalization, e.g. Google’s Federated Learning of Cohorts (FLoC) \cite{google_floc_whitepaper} for ad targeting) (C.f. \cref{apx:apps}).

 \bpara{UPP Baselines and Evaluation} To predict the privacy expertise of users and groups, we ran the same evaluation as in \cref{sub:spp}.
 The results are shown in \cref{tab:upp}, where results exceed the chance levels (0.5 and 0.01 accuracy for privacy expertise prediction and privacy-aware gaze identification, respectively).
 We observe the following key results: